haklabbeograd/AVR-Encoder-and-Button/README.md

 AVR-Encoder-and-Button
 ======================

-AVR code written to read the front buttons and encoder of the [http://www.sangean.com/products/product.asp?mid=23&gal=1 SANGEAN WFR-1 Web Radio].
-This is a support device for the [http://wiki.oosm.org/wiki/InternetOfSoundThings InternetOfSoundThings hklbg project]
+AVR code written to read the front buttons and encoder of the [SANGEAN WFR-1 Web Radio](http://www.sangean.com/products/product.asp?mid=23&gal=1).
+This is a support device for the [InternetOfSoundThings hklbg project](http://wiki.oosm.org/wiki/InternetOfSoundThings)

 Arduino is put to sleep between keypresses or encoder movement, so power consumption is low.
 Upon a key press a string "Button: [button_name]\n" is sent over serial (9600B). uppon encoder CW movement "Encoder: ++\n" is sent, and "Encoder: --\n" for CCW movement.